fb1n15/PPO/best-practices-ppo.md

 ## Hyperparameters

-### Batch Size
+### mini-batch Size

-`batch_size` corresponds to how many experiences are used for each gradient descent update.
-This should always be a fraction of the `buffer_size`.
+`mini-batch_size` corresponds to how many experiences are used for each gradient descent update.
+This should always be a fraction of the `buffer_size` or `train_batch_size`.
 If you are using a continuous action space, this value should be large (in 1000s).
 If you are using a discrete action space, this value should be smaller (in 10s).

 Typical Range (Continuous): `512` - `5120`